sikaeducation/curriculum/courses/201/README.md

 * [Add interactivity to websites using JavaScript](standards/add-interactivity)
 * [Integrate APIs into websites using JavaScript](standards/add-interactivity)

+## Lessons

+* Explain how the internet and web work
+* Walking through the website development process
+* Building a color pallette
+* Fixing HTML validation errors
+* Implementing a layout
+* Selecting type

 ## Additional Resources

 | Resource | Description |